 Dental-care legislation one of the first bills on the docket as parliament resumes

-Health Minister Jean-Yves Duclos is expected to table dental-care legislation today that will allow the government to send cheques to low- and middle-income families to help them pay for their kids' oral health services.
+Health Minister Jean-Yves Duclos tabled new dental-care legislation in the House of Commons to allow the government to send cheques to low- and middle-income families to help them pay for their kids' oral health services.

-The benefit for qualifying children under the age of 12 is the first phase of the government's larger dental-care ambitions, and a key element of the Liberal party's supply and confidence agreement with the NDP.
+If granted royal assent, Bill C-31 would provide qualifying families with children under the age of 12 with up to $650 per child each year to pay for dental care services.

-The government will pay families up to $650 per child per year, depending on their household income.
+Families with a household income under $90,000 need to provide the Canada Revenue Agency with the name of their licensed dental-care practitioner and the month of the planned appointment.

-Families will have to apply to the Canada Revenue Agency and attest that their child does not have private dental insurance, that they have out-of-pocket dental expenses, and that they will keep their receipts.
+They must also attest that the child does not have private dental insurance and that they will keep their receipts.

-The government hopes to begin sending out cheques by the beginning of December.
+Officials with Health Canada, who provided a briefing on the condition they not be named, say families will not be penalized if they don't use the full amount.

-In the meantime, the health department is still working on a more comprehensive dental-care program, which it hopes to implement fully by 2025.
+However, families who provide false information, can't provide receipts or don't use any of the money for dental care could face a maximum fine of $5,000.

 This report by The Canadian Press was first published Sept.
 20, 2022